imogen-nell/protonSComm/README.md

 # protonSComm
-This will be used to comunicate with proton motor controller
+This will be used to comunicate with proton motor controller from ESI motion over RS422